Disk-MTH/Christmas-card/README.md

 To launch the app you have just to double click on [start.vbs](https://github.com/Disk-MTH/Christmas-card/blob/master/start.vbs) or launch [Main.py](https://github.com/Disk-MTH/Christmas-card/blob/master/diskmth/Main.py) with python.
 To use this program you must have the Pygame library that you can install with the following command: ```pip install pygame```.
 If while running this command you get an error, it could come from the way you installed python.
-I will do a short tutorial on how to properly install python on windows soon.
+In this case sherch on web what goes wrong.

 If you have or don't want to install the right version of python with the right modules then download the latest build [here](https://github.com/Disk-MTH/Christmas-card/releases).
 This build is completely